 In the early 1990s a major renovation of the nearly thirty-year-old building took place.
 The Print Department, which had been expanded in 1984 to keep pace with the rapid growth of the collection, was again doubled in size.
 The Lazzarini statue of Franklin was restored and once again became part of the façade in a new glass-fronted, street-level niche.
 The lobby and Reading Room were revamped to make them more inviting.
 A fire-suppression system and a new state-of-the-art security system were installed.
 Lastly, the nearly worn-out climate control system was largely replaced with equipment that will maintain constant temperature and humidity throughout the building reliably and economically.
-And as 1314 Locust Street approached fifty years of age, beginning about 2010 additional capital improvement projects furthered the goal of ensuring the long-term viability of the building and the preservation of the collections.
+These changes in the physical plant will ensure the preservation and continued usefulness of the collections.